 Figure 2 shows the CAI for Shanghai and Los Angeles for 40 HC containers.
 Shanghai presents a very low availability of units.
 As discussed before, the exports from China have been increasing and therefore almost all containers are booked beforehand.
 Los Angeles is a different case, where there are more containers going in than out.
 There are more empty boxes lying in Los Angeles than in Shanghai.

 Forecasting the available containers

 Forecasts can contribute to a big range of decisions.
 Companies in the container industry are taking everyday decisions to improve their logistics and performance.
 Each of these decisions is different and depends on the need of the companies.
 For example, traders or container owners make decisions on selling and buying containers, depending on the development of the market in terms of freight rates, new building prices and second-hand prices.
 What if you could have a look to where the containers will be lying in the following weeks?
 The forecasting of the CAI allows players in the container industry to increase their revenue and decrease the movement of empty boxes without need.
 Figure 3 presents the forecasting of the container availability index for Mundra and Singapore.
 Based on past values and different forecasting techniques, the CAI forecast estimates the availability of boxes.
 For Singapore the CAI will be around 0.6 and for Mundra, the value will decrease to 0.3

 David Hume concluded in one of his most famous books: “we conduct our lives on the assumption that future events will generally follow the patterns we have observed in the past”.
-What would McLean thought if he would know where to sell and buy boxes at his time?
+What would have Malcom McLean thought if he knew where to sell and buy boxes at his time?
 Probably he would die wealthier than he already was.